 The end.
 I’m sorry.
 I’m so, so sorry.

 After rain & snow comes sunshine.
 Oh yes.
 With a friend from Vareš I explored Zvijezda.
 My goal was to find a way to Olovo, his goal was to find this old Roman bridge.
 We both succeeded ánd had a great time!

 It’s one of the many many many garbage dumps I came across.
 I simply don’t understand, especially because almost everyone I met praises self grown food.
 “No pesticides” or “alles natur“.
 Also, a lot of people go into the forest to pick mushrooms, rosehips, berries and so on.
 They make fantastic food, they make amazing food!
 How come that leaving or dumping garbage is not considered as a threat for their food?
 And how come that people are always blaming the “fucked up country” for all the mess instead of start picking up rubbish?
 I simply don’t understand.
 Perhaps I’m from a different world.

 Actually the more I think of it, the more I realise that I’m exactly the same.
 As in, I complain but don’t take any responsibility.
 I don’t pick up trash neither.
 I don’t dump garbage, but I dump a photo and passively wait.
 Hoping that awareness will show up eventually.

-So I forgot where exactly this beautiful peace of art was, sorry don’t remember the name of the village, but it is somewhere between Olovo and Bijambare.
+So I forgot where exactly this beautiful piece of art was, sorry don’t remember the name of the village, but it is somewhere between Olovo and Bijambare.
 Also, I’m not sure how old this obelisk is.
 Is it from the Roman Empire or after.
 Oh dear, did you know that I actually studied history of art?!!
 Wait, Bakići?
 Yes!
-Anyways, there’s real nice, well marked hiking trail going up, definitely worth a little detour. (a Google search tells me that it’s probably from the 14th century), check this page if you want to find out more.
+Anyways, there’s a real nice, well-marked hiking trail going up, definitely worth a little detour. (a Google search tells me that it’s probably from the 14th century), check this page if you want to find out more.